https://www.somerzby.com.au/

 How Chicken Coop Design Can Prevent Odours

 Designing your chicken coop with care is crucial to avoiding a stinky coop.
-Choosing a coop that has windows or vents on opposite walls allows the flow of air from one side to the other ensuring that musty air is replaced with refreshing currents.
+Choosing a coop with windows or vents on opposite sides allows air to flow through the coop, replacing stale, musty air with fresh air.

 Having a coop with sufficient nesting boxes encourages hens to lay eggs in a designated area, keeping them clean and separated from waste, which helps to reduce odours in the chicken coop.